KC-7/ecommerce/README.md

  - I used it to format my external excel file that I was using to track the user stories
  - It was useful when troubleshooting errors while setting up the django app for the aiPunk generations
  - It was used when creating the automated tests although they required modifcations to work
- -

- - Despite having previously set up an [django app with DALL-E 2 integrated for creating custom images](cre8ai.art), I decided to use newly created open source, free to use, local, ai image generation software to create the images.
-I used model SDXL 0.9 was only released a couple of weeks ago with its refiner model as well using ComfyUI interface.
-You will need a nVidea graphic card with atleast 10gb vram to run the application.
-I found the images generated with this app are currently ahead of the images created by Dall-E and since its run locally, it has no API charges.
-I have also used different models on Automatic1111 (A1111) UI for creating images locally but found ComfyUI and the new SD_XL model provided better quality generation alongside increased resolution size which is great for custom printed products.
-Unfortuntly ComfyUI using the SDXL model with refiner is quiete slow, especially in comparison to the standard model on A111. ------------------------- PROVIDE MORE DETAIL, Create section in readme, how to etc..................

--

 [Click here to go back up to the Table of Contents 📗 ⤴️](#table-of-contents)